Skip to content

 Luxury Meets Performance

-If you think of your cycling as cars, what would they be?
+If you think of your cycling shoes as cars, what would they be?
 Hopefully not a busted up 1989 Honda Civic, but instead, at least a Subaru BRZ.
 The Bont Vaypor+ 2016 would be a flashy green Aston Martin Vanquish, a luxurious ride that can throw down with some of the best sports cars around.

 We met with Bont back at Interbike, and I had the chance to slide a pair of their shoes on for the first time.
 The two things I noticed were the stiffness and “the tub.”
 They were easily some of the stiffest shoes I’ve ever worn, and the tub left plenty of room for my toes to spread out.
 I couldn’t wait to get my pair for review.